jerolimov/reset_simulators/README.md

-# Just reset all your Xcode simulators with a opinionated mix of iPhone/iPad/iOS versions
+# Reset (delete and re-creates) all list of Xcode simulators

-⚠️ Removes all you local Xcode simulators and create a clean & fresh list.
+This small shell script was inspired by the [fastlane](https://fastlane.tools/) CLI and sub-command `fastlane snapshot reset_simulators`<sup>[1](https://docs.fastlane.tools/actions/snapshot/#completely-reset-all-simulators)<sup>.

+But instead of creating a really long list of iPhone, iPad and Apple Watch simulators, it creates a small and hopefully useful (opinionated) mix of iPhone/iPad/iOS versions.
+The final result looks simular to this list:

 <img src="https://github.com/jerolimov/reset_simulators/blob/master/screenshot.png" width="228" height="346" />